aztecrex/java-translatebot/POLISH.md

 - welcome message when bot joins
 - do not respond to commands when bot is not in channel
    - let user know to invite the bot
+- do not store client secret in code